 There are a number of ways in which the claimant count has been affected as rollout of Universal Credit progresses:

 The introduction of Universal Credit means that more claimants are required to look for work as a condition of receiving the benefit.
 This is referred to as “conditionality”.

 For example, someone out of work who previously claimed Child Tax Credit or Housing Benefit but not Jobseeker’s Allowance was not required to look for work.
 Under Universal Credit they are required to look for work, subject to certain exceptions.

 Similarly, under Universal Credit, the partners of claimants are now required to seek work.
 Previously, if someone was in employment and claiming tax credits or housing benefits but their partner was not in work (and not claiming Jobseeker’s Allowance), there was no requirement for their partner to look for work.
 This is no longer the case, subject to an earnings threshold and certain exceptions.

 From the point of view of the statistics, this has the effect that more people are brought within the coverage of the claimant count.
 This has particularly been the case since the rollout of Universal Credit Full Service, leading to the large increases in the claimant count that has been seen in those areas that have moved to Full Service.

-There are reports that claimants who under the legacy system would previously have claimed Employment and Support Allowance (ESA) are initially subject to all work-related requirements upon starting a new claim to Universal Credit, pending their Work Capability Assessment.
+Some of the claimants who under the legacy system would previously have claimed Employment and Support Allowance (ESA) are initially subject to all work-related requirements upon starting a new claim to Universal Credit, pending their Work Capability Assessment.

 Data is still included in online tables published alongside the bulletins on the ONS website, and the ONS continues to publish non-seasonally adjusted data for parliamentary constituencies, local authorities and other geographies on the Nomis website.